 There are several potential reasons why a mother cat will refuse to nurse her kittens.
 In some cases, the mother cat will start nursing and then stop.
 Or, the mother cat may never begin nursing in the first place.
 The mother cat may reject some or all of the kittens.
 Not only will she refuse to nurse the kittens; she may ignore them altogether.

 If anything like this happens, your first step should be to take the mother and kittens to the veterinarian as soon as possible.
-If you are able to discover the reason why a mother cat won't feed her kittens, you may have a better chance at getting her to start nursing them.
+If you can discover the reason why a mother cat won't feed her kittens, you may have a better chance of getting her to start nursing them.
 Or, you may need to step in and care for the kittens yourself.
 Either way, your vet can help.
 Remember: When going to the vet, make sure you take the mother and all of her kittens along, regardless of which ones do or do not appear sick.

 - Illness in the Mother Cat